Weekdays 9:30am - 7pm.

 Seeking resolution, the patient turned to Dr Puah from Amaris B. Clinic.
 She recounted her journey, stating, “I consulted Dr Puah at Amaris B. Clinic, initially thinking the armpit lumps were fat and wanted to do a liposuction to treat it.
 After the assessment, the doctor told me, in fact, I had both armpit fat and accessory breasts.”

-Dr Puah’s comprehensive approach recommended accessory breast removal and liposuction, a procedure performed under local anaesthesia at a Day Surgery Centre.
+Dr Puah’s comprehensive approach recommended accessory breast removal and liposuction.

 Now, on the other side of her journey, the patient radiated positivity, affirming, “The treatment had been transformative.
 Firstly, the bulges are gone, and the armpit area is flattened.
 I can wear sleeveless swimwear, tank tops, etc., without the burden, discomfort, and self-consciousness.”